-Firstly lift the inspection cover on the drain.
+Lift the inspection cover on the drain.
 If the cover is rusted shut, use a screwdriver to scrape away the rust and then prise the cover off.
 If your drain cover has a handle, tie some string or wire to it, then pull the cover open.

 Clear the obstruction

-Use a rod with a plunger attachment to dislodge the blockage – this may take several minutes of twisting and turning.
+Use a rod with a plunger attachment to dislodge the blockage – this can take several minutes of twisting and turning.
 Alternatively, try using a standard kitchen mop handle although this is unlikely to be as flexible as a purpose-made drain rod.

 Flush with water

 Once you've dislodged the blockage, flush the drain thoroughly with water to remove any remaining debris.

 If you inspect your drains regularly, you should be able to catch the start of any minor blockages before they get worse.

 Remember to dispose of rubbish in the correct manner.
 Never flush away items such as face wipes, nappies or cotton wool, as these are likely to block your drains.